Eric Green, M.D., Ph.D.

 Dr. Green has played an instrumental leadership role in developing many high-profile efforts relevant to genomics.
 These efforts include multiple NIH Common Fund Programs — such as the Undiagnosed Diseases Network, Human Heredity and Health in Africa (H3Africa), and the Human Microbiome Project — the Smithsonian-NHGRI exhibition Genome: Unlocking Life's Code, several trans-NIH data science initiatives, the NIH Genomic Data Sharing Policy, and the U.S. Precision Medicine Initiative and NIH All of Us Research Program.

 Early life and education

 Dr. Green received his B.S. degree in bacteriology from the University of Wisconsin - Madison in 1981, and his M.D. and Ph.D. degrees from Washington University in 1987.
 Coincidentally, 1987 was the same year that the word “genomics” was coined.
-During residency training in clinical pathology (laboratory medicine), he worked in the laboratory of Dr. Maynard Olson, where he launched his career in genomics research.
+During residency training in clinical pathology (laboratory medicine), Dr. Green worked in the laboratory of Dr. Maynard Olson, which is where he launched his career in genomics research.
 As a physician, he was drawn to genomics because of the potential of using patients’ genomic information for improving their medical care.

 In 1992, he was appointed assistant professor of Pathology and Genetics as well as a co-investigator in the Human Genome Center at Washington University.
 In 1994, he joined the newly established Intramural Research Program of the National Center for Human Genome Research, later renamed the National Human Genome Research Institute.

 While directing an independent research program for just over two decades, Dr. Green was at the forefront of efforts to map, sequence, and understand mammalian genomes.
 His work included significant, start-to-finish involvement in the Human Genome Project.
 These efforts eventually blossomed into a highly productive program in comparative genomics that provided important insights about genome structure, function and evolution.
-His laboratory also pursued human genetics studies, identifying and characterizing several human disease genes, including those implicated in certain forms of hereditary deafness, vascular disease, and inherited peripheral neuropathy.
+His laboratory also pursued human genetics studies and identified and characterized several human disease genes, including those implicated in certain forms of hereditary deafness, vascular disease and inherited peripheral neuropathy.